Collingswood, New Jersey: Parks and recreation

-Knight Park is the home to daytime recreation of the town.
-It is located across the street from Collingswood High School and it hosts the home games of the high school's sports teams, such as women's field hockey, lacrosse, baseball and softball.
+Knight Park is the home to daytime recreation in the borough.
+It is located across the street from Collingswood High School and it hosts the home games of the high school's sports teams, including women's field hockey, lacrosse, baseball and softball.
 During the summer months, the borough offers outdoor movies and classical concerts in the park.
+Since 1979, the borough has held an annual May Fair festival, which takes place during Memorial Day weekend each year.

+Roberts Pool is accessible to all residents in the summer months.

+Collingswood is home to the Cooper River Yacht Club, which offers sailing lessons, events and sailing competitions throughout the year.

 Government

 Local government

 Collingswood operates under the Walsh Act form of New Jersey municipal government.
 The borough is one of 30 municipalities (of the 564) statewide that use the commission form of government.
 The governing body is comprised of three commissioners who are elected at-large on a non-partisan basis in elections held as part of the May municipal election to serve concurrent four-year terms of office.
 Each commissioner is assigned a specific department to head in addition to their legislative functions.
 The commissioners select one of their members to serve as mayor.
 The Borough of Collingswood has operated under the Walsh Act since 1917.